weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 work.

-## But what the ciphertext limits?
+## But what about the ciphertext limits?

 I'm sure the sticklers in the class noticed that we reused the same type constraints from `KWP-AE` which don't overtly mention the